-Victoria is growing and changing at a fast pace
+Victoria is growing and changing fast

-Victoria is facing a period of intense growth and change - with the state's population forecast to reach 10 million by 2051.
+Victoria is facing a period of intense growth and change - with the state's population forecast to reach 11 million by 2056.

-Major projects like Melbourne Metro, removing 50 level crossings, the West Gate Tunnel and North East Link, as well as a $2.3 billion investment in 65 High Capacity Metro Trains will significantly boost network capacity, move more people and freight, improve passenger services and relieve congestion.
+Major projects like Melbourne Metro, removing 50 dangerous and congested level crossings, the West Gate Tunnel and North East Link, as well as a $2.3 billion investment in 65 high-capacity metro trains will significantly boost network capacity, move more people and freight, improve passenger services and relieve congestion.

 As Victoria undergoes a generational shift in transport technologies, we'll be there to help manage the network and empower people in their transport choices.